itsdfish/SequentialSamplingModels.jl/docs/src/maaDDM.md

 hist
 ```

-In this example, we will develope a ADDM for binary choice and generate its predictions.
+In this example, we will develope a MAADDM for binary choice and generate its predictions.
 Unlike many other sequential sampling models, it is necessary to specify the attentional process, or supply fixation patterns from eye tracking data.
 ## Load Packages
 The first step is to load the required packages.